-He has performed with instrumentalists such as percussionists, Graeme Leak and Phil Treloar, and fellow electronic musicians Graeme Gerrard, Jim Sosnin, Roger Alsop, and students of the Bell and Whistle Company ensemble, which he founded in 1989.
+Hirst’s works have been played in the United States, Canada, the UK, Australia, Asia and New Zealand.
+He has performed with instrumentalists such as percussionists, Graeme Leak and Phil Treloar, and fellow electronic musicians Graeme Gerrard, Jim Sosnin, Roger Alsop, Thomas Stainsby and students of the Bell and Whistle Company ensemble, which he founded in 1989.

 In 1986, Hirst took up a position as Lecturer in Electronic Music and Composition at the Tasmanian Conservatorium of Music.
 He returned to La Trobe University in 1989 as Senior Lecturer in Contemporary Music Technology, and from 1993 to 1996 served as Head of the Music Department.

-As an academic at the University of Melbourne from 2000 to 2007, Hirst served as a Senior Lecturer in Educational Design, an Adjunct Lecturer with the Interaction Design Group in the Department of Information Systems, and a Senior Research Fellow in the Music and Neurocognition Laboratory of the School of Psychological Sciences.
+As an academic at the University of Melbourne from 2000 to 2007, Hirst served as a Senior Lecturer in Educational Design, an Adjunct Lecturer with the Interaction Design Group in the Department of Information Systems, and then as a Senior Research Fellow in the Music and Neurocognition Laboratory of the School of Psychological Sciences.

 Hirst has served Australian music as: a Member of the Board of Directors of the Australian Music Centre (2001-2004); Secretary (1989-1991) and President (1992-1993) of the Australasian Computer Music Association.
-He has been a paper reviewer or music juror for: the eOREMA Journal (2013); the book Sound Musicianship: Understanding the Crafts of Music (2012); the Organised Sound Journal (2011); the APRA Australian Art Music Awards – Experimental Music category (2011); the International Computer Music Conference (2011 Huddersfield, 2005 Spain, 1997 Greece); Australasian Computer Music Conference (2005, 2003, 2000, 1999, 1998); Synaesthetica ’94 – the conference of computer music and computer animation held at the Australian Centre for Art and Technology in Canberra; the ASCILITE Conference (2008); EDUCAUSE Conference Australasia (2006); the Canadian Electroacoustic Community’s DisContact 2003 music composition competition; and the Australian Music Centre’s National Awards (2001).
+He has been a paper reviewer or music juror for: the eOREMA Journal (2013); the book Sound Musicianship: Understanding the Crafts of Music (2012); the Organised Sound Journal (2011); the APRA Australian Art Music Awards – Experimental Music category (2011); the International Computer Music Conference (2013 Perth, 2011 Huddersfield, 2005 Spain, 1997 Greece); Australasian Computer Music Conference (2018-20, 2014-16, 2005, 2002-03, 1998-2000); Synaesthetica ’94 – the conference of computer music and computer animation held at the Australian Centre for Art and Technology in Canberra; the ASCILITE Conference (2008); EDUCAUSE Conference Australasia (2006); the Canadian Electroacoustic Community’s DisContact 2003 music composition competition; and the Australian Music Centre’s National Awards (2001).